Agha Rafiq Ahmed Khan

 Agha Rafiq Ahmed Khan (born 23 August 1949) a Pakistani jurist belongs to Garhi Yasin in Shikarpur District of Sindh, Pakistan.
 He is the son-in-law of Justice Mushtak Ali Kazi, who was a Judge of High Court of Sindh and Balochistan.
 Justice Agha is a Senior Advocate of the Supreme Court of Pakistan.
-He served as the 12th Chief Justice of the Federal Shariat Court of Pakistan from 2009-2014.
+He served as the 12th Chief Justice of the Federal Shariat Court of Pakistan from 2009 to 2014.